dnsimple/dnsimple-developer/content/v2/registrar.markdown

 Register a domain name with DNSimple.

-Your account must already be active for this command to complete successfully.
+Your account must be active for this command to complete successfully.
 You will be automatically charged the registration fee upon successful registration, so please be careful with this command.

 ### Parameters